 My appointment was from 5:00-5:30, so naturally, around 6:00, they were ready for me.
 I got in line with all males.
 Yeah, I got looks every now and then, even some comments of inspiration, which is always nice.
 I stood there in line watching man after man get his head, and occasional beard, shaved off.
 I heard the amount of money that they raised, and it is truly phenomenal to see how much people care and how much of a difference that we could all make.
 As I got near the front of the line, when I had to get my name card, the woman in charge saw that I was a girl and told me that I was brave and that I deserved a good spot on the stage.
 (Oh good, that was the goal.)

 Well, it was done.
 It all happened so fast.I felt the top of my head.
 It was gone.
 All of it.
 I was so happy to be done, and to hear everyone cheer for me, that really makes me proud.
 I then worked my way off the stage, where I was smiling, only because I would NOT cry.
 I was leaving, then the announcer said, and I quote” Damn, you actually look really good bald.
 You single?”
 I laughed and worked my way off the stage.
 I walked through the crowd, and people were smiling at me, patting me on the back, and saying ‘thank you’.
-I felt like I was hero, sounds really lame I know, but the way they cheered for Rudy in the movie, would be an accurate portrayal of events.
+I felt like I was hero, sounds really lame I know, but the way they cheered for Rudy in the movie,

 I stayed for a little while longer to watch some more people get shaved.
 Meredith and I started to get hungry, so we then decided to leave after a little while longer.
 I was leaving and this man at the bar( where this took place) whistled at me.
-It is amazing!I still get hit on, even when I am bald.
-I must be really good looking ☺.
+It is amazing!I still get hit on, even when I am

 So I leave you with this thought: I think that the concept of hair is really overrated.
 Just think, we always look in mirrors one last time before we leave to go out.
 We all do it, we check make-up( if you're a female, or if you just like wearing make-up), our teeth, and our hair.
 We want to make sure that we look acceptable according to this ‘generalized idea’.
 We want to make sure that nothing is too out of the ordinary that might possibly make us look silly.
 I can’t say that anyone does this more or less than I have, I am just wondering why in the world do we care?
 And to be honest, nobody gives a crap about what YOU look like, they are definitely more consumed with how THEY look.
 So no worries there.